Do you feel as good now as you did at age 40? At age 50?

 Another way to build muscle is to use a resistance band (also called an exercise band).
 Resistance bands are flexible and come in different lengths.
 They are commonly used to strengthen upper arm and leg muscles.

 Fiber can improve your health in 3 ways:

-- It helps your colon work better
+- It helps your colon work better and helps avoid constipation.

 Men over 50 years of age should get 30 grams of fiber per day; women over 50 should get 21 grams per day.